DeerHide/jira-toolkit/README.md

 ### Better Error Messages ✅

-The importer now tells you exactly what's wrong and how to fix it:
+The importer provides clear, actionable error messages:

 - **Clear authentication errors** - Know immediately if your token expired or if there's a connection problem
 - **Helpful guidance** - Get specific instructions like "Refresh your token at [URL]" instead of cryptic error codes
 - **Configuration help** - Better messages when config files are missing or incorrect

-### New Debug Features ✅
+### Debug Features ✅

 - **Dry-run mode** - Test your configuration and data processing without writing output files
 - **Configuration display** - Show your current configuration without requiring an input file